Sequoia/microservices-code-along/README.md

   2. `npm build`
   3. `npm start`
 * `npm build` is run in case you have any *additional setup steps such as installing more dependencies*

+## Solution

+Our `lib` dependencies were not being installed.
+Adding a build script to go to that directory and install those deps before starting the application fixed this.

 ---